Obituaries » Gerald “Jerry” Engesser

 Funeral Home Tracy Area Funeral Home

-Gerald “Jerry” William Engesser, age 97 of Tracy, passed away Monday, April 27, 2020 at Prairie View Senior Living in Tracy.
-Due to the Covid-19 pandemic and current restrictions, memorial services for Jerry will be held at a later date.
-Interment will be in the Tracy City Cemetery.
+Gerald “Jerry” William Engesser, age 97 of Tracy, passed away Monday, April 27, 2020 at Prairie View Healthcare Center in Tracy.
+Graveside Services will be held at 11:30 a.m.
+Friday, July 17, 2020 at Tracy City Cemetery.
+Visitation will be 10:00 a.m.
+Friday at Tracy Area Funeral Home prior to the service.
+Due to the current Covid-19 restrictions, please wear a mask and practice social distancing guidelines.
+A 50% indoor occupancy restriction will be maintained at the funeral home.
 Stephens Funeral Service – Tracy Area Funeral Home is assisting the family with arrangements.

 Gerald is survived by his sisters: Verna (Raymond) Swift of Tracy and Shirley (John) Martin of Balaton; and many other family and friends.
 He is preceded in death by his parents, two brothers, Harold and Earl, and one sister Vesta (Clayton) Almhjeld.